-WASHINGTON (CN) – The Pentagon released its review Friday of the Fort Hood shooting, saying the military must improve communication and keep a closer eye on its members if it wishes to prevent similar attacks in the future.
-“DoD policies are not optimized for countering internal threats,” reads the report.
+WASHINGTON (CN) – The Pentagon released its review of the Fort Hood shooting on Friday, saying the military must improve communication and keep a closer eye on its members to prevent similar attacks in the future.
+“DoD policies are not optimized for countering internal threats,” the report states.

 “We believe a gap exists in providing information to the right people,” it continued, while also blaming several officers for not following protocol.

 The report analyzes the November attack at a military base in Fort Hood, Texas, where a soldier opened fire, killing 13 people and injured 43 others.